Publishing on LinkedIn has become one of the best methods for entrepreneurs, executives, and business leaders to establish their thought leadership.

 So how do you make sure your LinkedIn articles perform well?
 Here are 5 best practices to follow.

 1. Publish long-form content, and save your shorter posts for other platforms.

 Users on LinkedIn prefer content between 1,900 and 2,000 words, according to an OkDork analysis of LinkedIn post performance.

 One reason is because LinkedIn users expect much more thorough, researched content than users on Facebook, for example, do.
 It’s difficult to present a valuable idea, discuss it, and draw a reasoned conclusion in, say, 500 words.

-That’s not to say you should pad your article with extra words, sentences, and paragraphs just to reach that length.
+That’s not to say you should pad your LinkedIn articles with extra words, sentences, and paragraphs just to reach that length.
 Quality content will always win out over quantity.
 However, if you’re finding that your posts are consistently coming in under 1,500 words, you might want to reconsider how you structure them, or dig into your concepts a bit deeper.

 2. Share your stories—not just your brand’s.

 As connected consumers become ever more savvy to the tricks and marketing tactics brands use to sell to them, it’s becoming more important than ever to employ effective brand storytelling.